-Candidate has to secure good marks/rank in DCECE 2020 to get admission in various courses offered by BCECEB.
-To score good, candidates have to know the syllabus.
-By knowing the syllabus candidate can prepare a study plan and start preparation.
+The candidate has to secure good marks/rank in DCECE 2021 to get admission in various courses offered by BCECEB.
+To score well, candidates have to know the syllabus.
+By knowing the DCECE syllabus, candidates can prepare a study plan and start preparation.
 The topics listed below can help the candidates prepare for the exam.
+The subject wise Bihar Polytechnic 2021 syllabus is described below:

 Physics World and Measurement